 When down to the last 2 or 3 tablespoons crème fraîche, add another 200g of whipping cream, stir, keep warm for 8 hours and then refrigerate.
 The last few tablespoons of crème fraîche thus become a starter for more.

-If there is a secret to French Cooking, it is to be found in crème fraîche.
-Never be without it.
 The higher the butterfat content of the cream, the better and thicker the resulting crème fraîche.
 Experiment until you find the right cream.
 Aim for around 50%.

 Never substitute sour cream for crème fraîche in any recipe; sour cream has a butterfat content of 10 to 18 percent, which is not enough to stop it from curdling when added to hot foods.
 Thickened cream has 30 to 37 percent, and can be substituted for crème fraîche, but it lacks the sour taste.

 - Over fruit salad.
-Use a pear, a nachi pear, an apple, an orange and some passionfruit.
+Use a pear, a nachi pear, an apple, an orange and some passion fruit.
 Roughly chop them.
 Pour over creme fraiche.
 Add some mint leaves.
 If it is for breakfast, add some muesli too.